2004 Houston Astros season: May

+June

+The Milwaukee Brewers recorded an immaculate inning versus the Astros on June 13.
+However, in the Brewers' next at bat, reliever Brad Lidge recorded four strikeouts.

-In a three-team deal involving the Kansas City Royals and Oakland Athletics, the Astros acquired center fielder Carlos Beltrán.
+In a three-team deal on June 28 involving the Kansas City Royals and Oakland Athletics, the Astros acquired center fielder Carlos Beltrán.
 The Royals sent Beltrán to Houston for minor league catcher John Buck and cash.
 The A's sent minor leaguers pitcher Mike Wood and first baseman Mark Teahen to the Royals.
 The Astros sent relief pitcher Octavio Dotel to the A's.
 Dotel, the Astros' closer, had a 0–4 W–L with a 3.12 ERA in 34 1/3 innings pitched, 50 strikeouts and 14 saves in 17 opportunities.
 He had replaced Billy Wagner in that role following his trade to Philadelphia in the previous off-season.

 The Astros fired manager Jimy Williams and replaced him with Phil Garner at the All-Star break.
 With a 44–44 record, the team had been slumping after spending the first month and a half of the season in first place in the National League Central division.
 That was considered a disappointment due to hopes of reaching the World Series after signing free agent starting pitchers Clemens and Pettitte, and acquiring Beltrán weeks earlier.